Honda global design director Nobuki Ebisawa - click above for high res image gallery

 Photos Copyright ©2009 Sam Abuelsamid / Weblogs, Inc.

 Ebisawa-san explained that this was done for several different reasons.
 The longer overhang provides more crush space to help with crash safety performance.
-It also allows for greater tapering of the front corners (when viewed from above) which aids both pedestrian safety performance and airflow for reduced aerodynamic drag.
-Another benefit that Ebisawa-san highlighted was the nimbler handling that results from the production CR-Z's shorter axle span.
+It also allows more tapering of the front corners (as seen from above) which aids both pedestrian safety performance and air-flow for reduced aerodynamic drag.
+Another benefit Ebisawa-san highlighted was improved, more nimble handling that comes from the shorter axle span.